What are drains and sewers?

 - For your own pipes, gutters and drains, seek advice from an appropriate contractor

-- For private drainage eg septic tank, or neighbour nuisance please contact Lancaster City Council on 01524 582935 in office hours, or out of office in emergencies call 01524 67099
+- For private drainage (eg a septic tank), or neighbour nuisance please contact Lancaster City Council on 01524 582935 in office hours, or out of office in emergencies call 01524 67099

 Role of Lancaster City Council